Skip to content

 Answer: A misunderstanding over Donkey Kong licensing rights.
 Atari discovered that Coleco was demonstrating Donkey Kong on its competing system at the same trade show.
 Atari assumed Nintendo had double-dealt.
 The partnership collapsed.
 Nintendo went solo.

 This one rewrites gaming history.
-If the Atari-Nintendo deal had gone through, the NES might have launched as an Atari product.
-The industry would look completely different.
-But a licensing confusion at a trade show killed the deal, and Nintendo built its own empire instead.
+If the Atari-Nintendo deal had gone through, the NES might have shipped as an Atari product.
+The whole industry would look different.
+But a licensing mix-up at a trade show killed the deal, and Nintendo built its own empire instead.

 45. Pac-Man is credited with achieving four major “firsts” in gaming history.
 Name one.
 (Medium)